bhaskar123-hub/NewsAgent-GeminiCrewAI/README.md

 An experimental multi‑agent workflow that **researches a news topic and drafts a publishable markdown article** using [CrewAI](https://github.com/crewAIInc/crewAI) for orchestration and **Google Gemini** for language generation.

-> This README is a polished starting point based on the repository’s current file layout.
-Plug in any missing specifics from your code (model name, tool choices, and parameters) where noted.

 ---